jcolomb/HCS_analysis/Metadata_information/Readme.md

 Get a version of this software on your desktop!
 You may install R and Rstudio at this stage.
 Fork and clone the project if you like to have your data on this github repository, you may just download it otherwise.

+Refer to the "Metadata_information/explanation_of_metadata.csv" file for a description of the metadata fields in the different metadata files.

 #  Project_metadata.csv file

 - Open the local Project_metadata.csv file (you will find it in the data folder) in excel (or similar sofware like libreoffice).